wooseokgwak/wooseokgwak.github.io/_pages/about.md

 Previously, I have worked on research projects including:

-- **Project DynoSpec**, focusing on accelerating speculative decoding through model colocation.
+- **Project DynoSpec**: a serving system for speculative decoding that accelerates LLM inference by dynamically colocating models.

-- **Project TETRIS**, a serving system enabling dynamic parallel scaling for LLM by assigning adaptive configuration using RL.
+- **Project TETRIS**: a serving system that enables dynamic parallel scaling for LLMs.
+It assigns adaptive scaling configurations using reinforcement learning.

-- **Project BudAlloc**, focusing on defeating Use-After-Free bugs by decoupling virtual address management from kernel.
-Utilized eBPF to remove semantic gap.
+- **Project BudAlloc**: One Time memory Allocator (OTA) that mitigates use-after-free (UAF) bugs by decoupling virtual address management from the kernel.
+It leverages eBPF to reduce the semantic gap.

 If you’re interested in discussing research, or exploring collaboration opportunities, I’d love to connect — don’t hesitate to reach out to me at `wooseok428@kaist.ac.kr` !